QuantEcon/lecture-source-jl/rst_files/julia_essentials.rst

 Another option is to use **keyword** arguments

-The difference between keyword and standard (positional) arguments is that they are parsed and bound by name rather than order in the function call
+The difference between keyword and standard (positional) arguments is that they are parsed and bounded by name rather than the order in the function call

 For example, in the call